 It’s a dubious title, but what we all probably thought was the case, has been confirmed in recently published Ministry of Justice figures.
 London is the UK’s hotspot for the eviction process, where tenants and borrowers are more likely to be removed from their homes through the full judicial process of claiming repossession.
-We don’t suppose that’s a figure that London particularly wants to be known for, but the data confirms this dubious accolade.
+We don’t suppose that’s a figure that London tenant evictions particularly want to be known for, but the data confirms this dubious accolade

-To us the more shocking statistics to come out of MoJ figures are confirmations of delay and cost to landlords who are taking problem tenants through the court process.
-MoJ figures for 2018 show that overall landlords in the UK face a 4 month wait for court appointed bailiffs to remove tenants – and certain areas of the country have much higher figures for claims and possession orders than others.
+To us, the more shocking statistics to come out of MoJ figures are confirmations of delay and cost to landlords who are taking problem tenants through the court process.
+MoJ figures for 2018 show that overall landlords in the UK face a 4-month wait for court-appointed bailiffs to remove problem tenants – and certain areas of the country have much higher rates for claims, high court bailiffs eviction cost, eviction notice and possession orders than others.
 London and the East of England lead the table of regions where tenant eviction rates are at their highest, with London being nearly 3x higher than the eastern region.

 Were you one of the landlords who issued the 21,439 possession claims in the courts in 2018?